bihter-yalcin/jvm-experiments/README.md

 | `-Xint`    | 9999999900000000     | 1454390208       | **Fully interpreted.** <br/>Slowest execution due to no JIT optimizations.                              |
 | `-Xmixed`  | 9999999900000000     | 54002291         | **Default (mixed) mode.** <br/>Fastest overall once JIT optimizations kick in.                          |
 | `-Xcomp`   | 9999999900000000     | 108551750        | **Fully compiled mode.** <br/>Slower startup than mixed but still significantly faster than interpreted. |

+# 6- Bytecode Manipulation

+1) I explore how to modify existing classes at the bytecode level—injecting extra logic into methods without editing the original source code.
+2) Tools like Javassist, ASM, or Byte Buddy let you alter method bodies, add logging, or change return values at runtime.
+For example, I used Javassist to insert:
+   System.out.println("Injected!");